zykrah/zykrah.github.io/guide/firmware/index.md

 Unfortunately, QMK does not officially support a lot of the MCUs that cheaper OEM keyboards (e.g. Redragon, Keychron K/S-series, Ajazz, Womier) typically use.

 However, you can look into [SonixQMK](https://github.com/SonixQMK).

 ---

+## Extra Tools and Firmware scripts

+I have a [site](https://zykrah.me/) for making the generation of QMK and VIAL firmware files easier/faster (e.g. `config.h`, `info.json`, `vial.json`, `keymap.c`).
+It converts a single KLE into all those files.
+It requires a bit of firmware-writing knowledge to use.
+Make sure you read the [documentation](https://github.com/zykrah/firmware-scripts).

+Xelus also has some [tools for firmware](https://xelus.netlify.app/guides) (`KLE -> RGB`, `KLE -> VIA`, `Layout Macro generator`).

+Jels also has a similar [firmware generator](https://jels02.github.io/kicad2qmk/) in the works that converts a KiCAD project into QMK firmware.
+This hasn't been tested for more complex layouts so be weary.

+---